 Tourism activities are being promoted by Goolwa Tourism 5214 that seeks to encourage events and activities in the area covered by the postcode 5214 - Goolwa, Hindmarsh Island, Mundoo Island, Mosquito Hill and Currency Creek plus the surrounding towns of Middleton and Port Elliot.

 There are lots of outstanding galleries showcasing local artists and artisans.
 High quality local food and beverages are available in Goolwa restaurants and cafes.
-Local wineries, brewery and distillery all provide opportunities to meet the talented master-craftsmen and women.
+Local wineries, brewery and distillery all provide opportunities for you to meet the talented master-craftsmen and women.
 Local Goolwa cockles (pipies) are worth tasting thanks to local chefs and are found on menus in leading Australian restaurants.